Ouhfi/Snack-Menu-Manager/README.md

 # 🍔 Snack Menu Manager

-Une application **Full Stack** permettant de gérer le menu d'un snack grâce à une API REST et une application mobile Expo.
+A **Full Stack** application that allows snack owners to manage their menu through a REST API and an Expo mobile application.

-L'application fonctionne même sans connexion Internet grâce à une synchronisation en arrière-plan et un cache local.
+The application continues to work even without an Internet connection thanks to **background synchronization** and **local caching**.

 ---

-# 📌 Présentation
+# 📖 Overview

-Ce projet a été réalisé dans le cadre d'un projet pédagogique.
+This project was developed as part of a learning program.

-L'objectif est de développer une application complète permettant à un propriétaire de snack de gérer facilement son menu.
+Its goal is to provide a complete solution for snack owners to easily manage their menu from a mobile application.

-L'application est composée de deux parties :
+The project consists of two parts:

-* **Backend** : API REST développée avec Express et PostgreSQL
+* **Backend:** REST API built with Express and PostgreSQL.
-* **Mobile** : Application Expo utilisant TanStack Query avec synchronisation en arrière-plan
+* **Mobile:** Expo application powered by TanStack Query with background synchronization.

-Le projet met principalement l'accent sur :
+The main focus of this project is:

-* Architecture propre
+* Clean architecture
-* Documentation API
+* API documentation
-* Gestion du cache
+* Data caching
-* Fonctionnement hors-ligne
+* Offline support
-* Synchronisation automatique
+* Automatic background synchronization

 ---

-# ✨ Fonctionnalités
+# ✨ Features

 ## Backend

-* CRUD complet des plats
+* Complete CRUD operations for menu items
-* Validation des données
+* Data validation
-* Gestion des erreurs
+* Error handling
-* Documentation OpenAPI
+* OpenAPI documentation
-* Interface Scalar UI
+* Scalar UI integration
-* Base PostgreSQL avec Sequelize
+* PostgreSQL database using Sequelize ORM

 ## Mobile

-* Liste des plats
+* Display all menu items
-* Ajouter un plat
+* Add a new dish
-* Modifier un plat
+* Edit an existing dish
-* Supprimer un plat
+* Delete a dish
-* Changer la disponibilité
+* Toggle dish availability
-* Synchronisation manuelle
+* Manual synchronization
-* Synchronisation automatique en arrière-plan
+* Automatic background synchronization
-* Cache local AsyncStorage
+* Local caching with AsyncStorage
-* Mode hors-ligne
+* Offline mode
-* Affichage de la dernière synchronisation
+* Display the last synchronization time

 ---

-# 🛠 Stack Technique
+# 🛠 Tech Stack

 ## Backend